Growing and Succeeding Together

-At Hanbury’s Farm and Oakhill federation, children gain an understanding of music through listening, singing, playing and evaluating across a range of styles, traditions, and musical genres.
+At Hanbury’s Farm Primary School and Oakhill Primary School Federation, children gain an understanding of music through listening, singing, playing and evaluating across a range of styles, traditions, and musical genres.
 Staff members develop children’s interest in the subject, as well as an understanding and importance of all types of music.
 We are committed to ensuring children understand the importance of music in the wider community and are able to use their musical skills, knowledge, and experiences to involve themselves.
-We employ staff from the ENTRUST music service to provide year 3 and 4 with lessons that enable them to learn specific instruments such as guitars and glockenspiels.
+We employ staff from the ENTRUST music service to provide Year 3 and Year 4 with lessons that enable them to learn specific instruments.

 The music curriculum ensures children have the opportunity to sing, listen, play, perform and evaluate music.
-This is embedded in the classroom activities through the use of the scheme ‘Charanga’ as well as singing opportunities in class, various concerts and performances and the learning of instruments.
-In years 3 and 4, children learn how to play an instrument, from strings and percussion.
-They will learn to understand the methods of creating notes, as well as how to read basic music notation.
+This is embedded within the classroom using the scheme ‘Kapow’.
+As well as singing opportunities in class children have the opportunity to take part in various concerts, performances across the year and learning to play un-tuned instruments.
+For Year 3 and Year 4, children will learn to understand the methods of creating notes, as well as how to read basic music notation.
 In music lessons pupils will use their voices expressively and creatively by singing songs and speaking chants and rhymes.
 We encourage listening to a wide range of music with concentration and understanding.
 Music is also used in other lessons and activities to create, mood, atmosphere and to aid thinking and concentration.

 Music is taught within the Early Years Foundation Stage Curriculum.
 Music will help develop and aid the skills for children within; Communication and Language, Physical Development and Expressive Arts and Design.
 Reception will follow the KAPOW scheme to provide them with opportunities to learn and play a range of different songs and instruments.